n26/psd2-tpp-docs/README.md

   <summary>How can TPPs renew their certificates?</summary>

 > TPPs can renew their certificates by making a normal API call with the new certificate, in which the certificate will be onboarded automatically.
 Both the new and old certificate will be supported concurrently, and both can be used, until the old certificate expires.
-> Please note that if key TPP data (e.g. legal name, TPP number) will be different in the new certificate, TPPs will need to re-obtain authorisation tokens from PSUs for the new certificate.
+> Please note that if the **organization identifier / client ID** will be different in the new certificate, TPPs will need to re-obtain authorisation tokens and consent from PSUs for the new certificate.

 </details>

 <details>
   <summary>How long is consent valid for?</summary>

-> For AIS requests, consent is valid for a maximum of 90 days, unless a shorter period is specified using the “validUntil“ parameter.
+> For AIS requests, consent is valid for a maximum of 180 days, unless a shorter period is specified using the “validUntil“ parameter.
 Please note that a PSU has up to 5 minutes to confirm consent in the N26 app.
 > For PIS requests, access is only valid for 15 minutes and for one transaction.
-Please note that a PSU has up to 5 minutes to certify the payment in the N26 app.
+Please note that a PSU has up to 12 minutes to certify the payment in the N26 app.

 </details>